-As people start to live longer, the number of elderly persons living alone is also increasing, especially in rural areas.
-Throughout communities in the Mountain, Southside, and North Central regions, householders that are age 75 or over and living by themselves account for 10% or more of the population (Map 5).
-This segment of the population will only increase as the Boomer generation ages.
+As life expectancy continues to increase, the number of elderly persons living alone is also increasing, especially in rural areas.
+Throughout communities in the Mountain, Southside, and North Central Regions, householders that are age 75 or over and living by themselves account for 10% or more of the population (Map 5).
+This segment of the population will continue to increase as the boomer generation ages.